About Amma

 Amma

 For me, Amma is an enigma.
-She is a mystery that our mind can never ever comprehend, because She operates from a reality that our mind cannot know.
-Yet at the same time, She is the most intimate experience that we could ever experience as human beings.
+She is a mystery that our mind can never fully comprehend, because she operates from a reality that our mind cannot fully understand.
+Yet, at the same time, she is the most intimate experience that we could ever have as human beings.
 She is our very own Self, so She knows us like no other person can ever know us.
-It is because of this intimate experience, that we can open up to Her in ways that might never have been possible before.
+It is because of this intimate experience that we can open up to Her in ways that might never have been possible before.

 Her name is Mata Amritanandamayi, and She is an incarnation of the Divine Mother; the source of all physical manifestation in the entire Universe.
-This is also something that the mind cannot comprehend, so don’t even try.
-Yet for those of us that have experienced Her mystery deeply and have been touched by Her grace, this statement cannot even begin to describe the power of Love She brings into this world.
+This is also something that the mind cannot comprehend, so don’t even try to understand it.
+Yet for those of us who have experienced Her mystery deeply and have been touched by Her grace, this statement cannot even begin to describe the power of Love She brings into this world.

 Amma was born in a small rural fishing village in Kerala, South India.
-During Her childhood She manifested many signs that revealed Her deep abidance with the Divine.
+During her childhood, she exhibited many signs that revealed her profound connection with the Divine.
 Many of the local villagers believed Amma was crazy, because of how strange She behaved at times.
 Her family treated Her quite poorly, seeing Her behavior as an abnormality.
-People simply didn’t understand Her.
-But Amma never tried to dissuade them, She knew deeply that it was all part of God’s plan.
+People didn’t understand Her.
+But Amma never tried to dissuade them.
+She knew deeply that it was all part of God’s plan.
 But over the years, as Amma grew older, Her infinite love and acts of compassion toward those who were suffering made people more aware of her Divine nature.
 People naturally were attracted to Her, and soon some wanted to stay with Her.
-The unconditional love and deep wisdom emanating from just a simple, fishing girl was extraordinary and captivating.
+The unconditional love and deep wisdom emanating from just a simple fishing girl were extraordinary and captivating.

 • Award-winning universities

-• Her 800-bed, super-specialty hospital that’s completely free-of-charge to the poor
+• Her 800-bed, super-specialty hospital that’s entirely free-of-charge for the poor

 • Building tens of thousands of homes for the homeless